Each worker and family member who has been affected by a workplace tragedy is a thread in the quilt of life.

 We welcome everyone affected by a workplace tragedy, including family members, friends, and co-workers.
 Members come from all regions of Canada, all walks of life, and all age groups.
 Even so, Threads of Life is a club no one wants to join.

-If you have been affected by a workplace tragedy, or have a loved one affected by a life-altering injury or occupational disease, Threads of Life offers supportive programs and services to help you on your journey.
+If you or a loved one have been affected by a workplace fatality, or have a loved one affected by a life-altering injury or occupational disease, Threads of Life offers supportive programs and services to help you on your journey.

 Family members currently receiving support services